tayapro/twizy/README.md

 ## Purpose

-tWIZY is a quiz game that’s easy to play and manage.
-It’s perfect for anyone who wants to test their knowledge, learn new things, and enjoy some friendly competition.
+tWIZY is a quiz game that's easy to play and manage.
+It's perfect for anyone who wants to test their knowledge, learn new things, and enjoy some friendly competition.

 The app was created as part of a project portfolio to demonstrate the development and deployment of a CLI-based quiz game.
 It highlights skills in coding, database integration, and deployment using platforms such as Heroku and a VPS.